 A lot of people cook meatballs in the crock pot for the simplicity of it.
 You can certainly add your BBQ meatballs to the crock pot, along with enough BBQ sauce to fully coat them, and they will cook just fine.

-However, I think the crock pot is best used for keeping the meatballs warm after you cooked them.
+However, I think the crock pot is best used for keeping the cooked meatballs warm when serving them.
 Otherwise, as the meatballs cook they are going to release fat that will just pool in the bottom of the slow cooker, which I don't find as appetizing.
 You also will find the texture isn't as good when prepared in a slow cooker.

 - Preheat oven to 375 degrees.

-- In a separate bowl add eggs, Worcestershire, brown sugar, salt, pepper, paprika, garlic powder, onion powder, and cayenne pepper.
+- In a large bowl add milk, breadcrumbs, eggs, Worcestershire, brown sugar, salt, pepper, paprika, garlic powder, onion powder, and cayenne pepper.
 Mix to combine and ensure eggs are beaten.

-- Add soaked bread to the bowl with seasonings and work together to incorporate and break down bread so there are no large chunks.
+- Add the crumbled ground beef to the bowl and work together to fully incorporate, ensuring there are no large chunks.

-- Scoop out 2 tablespoons of meat at a time and gently roll together between your hands to form into a ball and set on a jelly roll pan.
+- Scoop out 2 tablespoons of the meatball mixture at a time and gently roll it together between your hands to form a ball.
+Then set the raw meatballs on a sheet pan.
 Repeat with all remaining meat.*

 - Paint meatballs with BBQ sauce and place in the oven for 20 minutes, or until internal temperature reaches 160 degrees.